 With an outdoor fire pit and an indoor wood stove, we end up needing to store a lot of firewood.
-Luckily, there are some very creative ways to do this.
+Luckily, there are some very creative ways to do this, especially if you are a fan of DIY rustic decor projects.
 I love firewood storage ideas that are also decorative.
 It doesn’t need to take a lot to create an eye pleasing wood storage area.
 In fact, making a firewood rack can be as simple as standing up an old canoe or incorporating the wood in an outdoor bench.

 There are about as many ways to build a firewood rack as there are to design an entire outdoor living space.
 There are no set rules which means that you can get as creative as you want.
 Although I am focusing mainly on outdoor firewood storage ideas, I have also included some creative ideas for inside your home.

 We designed a window seat box inside our cabin that lifts up to store firewood inside.
 This is a super functional idea for closed storage.
 However, there are also lots of creative ideas for open wood storage inside the home.Take a look at all of these creative ideas for DIY firewood storage for both inside and out.

 What happens when you have an old unused canoe and a bunch of small logs and kindling that need to be stored?
 Of course, you repurpose the canoe into some handy firewood storage!
 I get so much enjoyment out of finding a new use for items we would otherwise have to get rid of.

 We have always liked the look of the canoe and were trying to figure out how to use it in a decorative way.
 My initial thought was to bring it inside, hang it upside down, and incorporate lights.
 However with a small cabin, that would be a little overwhelming.